 Ovarian ablation or suppression

-For women who haven’t gone through menopause, ovarian ablation may be an option.
-This can be done medically or surgically.
-Either method stops estrogen production, which inhibits growth of cancer.
+For females who have not gone through menopause, ovarian ablation may be an option.
+This can be done medically (called chemical menopause) or surgically.
+Either method stops estrogen production, which can help inhibit the growth of cancer.

 Luteinizing hormone-releasing hormones